-s (A, B, or C) best explains the n ent (from Texts 1 and 2) in items 4 neaning of the underlined word or 16-50.
-46. This - meaning Malaysia - is a land of superlatives and statistical e extremes.
+6.3 Decide which of the options (A, B, or C) best explains the meaning of the underlined word or expression in each statement (from Texts 1 and 2) in items 46-50.
+46. This - meaning Malaysia - is a land of superlatives and statistical extremes.
 A. exceptional B. unrivalled C. atrocities 47.
-Its population density is but a fra action of those countries that surrou nd it.
-A. slightly smaller than B. about the same as C. much less than 48.
-I saw that an enormously fat about something. wild boar with razor sharp tusks w as busy trashing my balcony, angry A. littering B. damaging C. cluttering 49.
-I can't think of any other country and satisfying, so rewarding in a g wildlife teem about you is so easy A. disperse B. swarm C. reverse - markable economic progress with a he bad side of mass-market tourism.
-C. keep up
+Its population density is but a fraction of those countries that surround it.
+A. slightly smaller than B. about the same as C. much less than 48I saw that an enormously fat wild boar with razor sharp tusks was busy trashing my balcony, angry about something.
+A. littering B. damaging C. cluttering 49.
+I can't think of any other country besides Malaysia where watching wildlife teem about you is so easy and satisfying, so rewarding in an ecological, gustatory sense.
+A. disperse B. swarm C. reverse 50.
+The country has somehow managed to combine relentless and remarkable economic progress with a concern for the environment and a stately refusal to countenance the bad side of mass-market tourism.
+A. allow B. reject C. keep up